daviddupuis/jeffskinnerbox.github.io/content/drafts/tuning-the-rtl-sdr-for-optimal-use.md

----
+Title: Tuning the RTL-SDR for Optimal Use
-layout: post
+Date: 2100-01-01 00:00
-title: Tuning the RTL-SDR for Optimal Use
+Category: xxx
-summary: bla, bla, bla
+Tags: Electronics
-tags: [RTL-SDR, Software Defined Radio]
+Slug: RTL-SDR, Software Defined Radio
-categories: [Electronics]
+Author: Jeff Irland
-image: 'DRAFT_stamp.svg'
+Image: DRAFT_stamp.png
----
+Summary: bla bla bla

 You'll find that the dongle is limited by the following:

 * frequency offset